Category Archives: Liechtenstein Royals

 Franz and Gina with their four eldest children; Credit – lux-arazzi.blogspot.com

 After World War II, the economic, social, and cultural progress of Liechtenstein was Franz Josef’s chief concern.
 The family often resorted to selling family art treasures, including the portrait “Ginevra de’ Benci” by Leonardo da Vinci, which was purchased by the National Gallery of Art of the United States in 1967 for $5 million ($35 million in 2015 dollars), then a record price for a painting.
-By the late 1970s, Liechtenstein used its low corporate tax rates to draw many companies to the country, becoming one of the wealthiest countries in the world.
+By the late 1970s, Liechtenstein used its low corporate tax rates to draw many companies to the country and became one of the wealthiest countries in the world.
 Today, Liechtenstein has the second-highest per capita income in the world.

 In 1984, Franz Josef II handed over most of his powers to his son Hans-Adam.
 After 46 years of marriage, Princess Gina died on October 18, 1989, at the age of 68 after a long battle with cancer.
 She had once said.
 “My husband and I have become one.
 Everyone believes we are not able to exist without the other.”
 Only 26 days after the death of his wife, Prince Franz Josef II died on November 13, 1989, in a hospital in Grabs, Switzerland at the age of 83.
 The couple was buried in the Princely Crypt at St. Florian Cathedral in Vaduz, Liechtenstein.